SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/DataMiner_Agents/Upgrading_a_DMA/Preparing_to_upgrade_a_DataMiner_Agent.md

 Uploading the packages in advance prevents surprises during the upgrade maintenance itself.

 > [!TIP]
-> Upload the package a week before the upgrade.
+> Upload the package at least a week before the upgrade.

 ### Having a backup at the ready